Best Debt Repayment Strategies

 1. List Debts: Loan B (15%), Loan C (10%), Loan A (5%)

-2. Extra Funds: He dedicated an extra $300 per month to debt repayment.
+2. Extra Funds: He put another $300 per month towards debt repayment.

-3. Pay Off Loan B: John focused all extra funds on Loan B, eliminating it in 20 months.
+3. Pay-Off Loan B: John leveraged all the additional funds available, focusing only on Loan B, paying it off in just 20 months.

-4. Move to Loan C: The $300 was then applied to Loan C, paying it off in 9 months.
+4. Move to Loan C: Loan C was then paid off in 9 months by the $300 being applied to it.

-5. Finally, Loan A: All extra funds were directed toward Loan A, which was paid off in 33 months.
+5. Finally, Loan A: All the extra funds were put towards Loan A, and it was paid off in 33 months.

-Outcome: John paid off all his debts in 33 months, saving approximately $2,500 in interest compared to the Debt Snowball method.
-His disciplined approach ensured maximum efficiency in debt repayment.
+Outcome: He also saved about $2,500 in interest over the time he paid off all his debts in 33 months than the Debt Snowball method.
+John was very disciplined in his approach to make sure that he gets the maximum efficiency in debt repayment.

 Common Pitfalls and How to Avoid Them